AppXpress/PlatformModuleManager/README.md

 function myFunction () {
   // code
-  //@!import alpha.js
+  //!import alpha.js
 }
-//@!import example.js
+//!import example.js
 ```

-The import utility does not continue to look for @!import statement
+The import utility does not continue to look for !import statement
 once the top comment has ended in order to run more efficiently.
 Therefore,
 any text not in a comment will cause the scanner to end looking at a
 particular script.